codeNinja-1/help-the-world/README.md

 # Global Warming Game
 This is a simple game to help you keep track of your progress when trying to improve your impact on climate change.
-If you feel that this application is unsafe to download, you could try looking at the source code or just not downloading it.
+It contains a possible activity list, and a shop.
+It will autosave every 10 seconds.

 ## Download
 The app runs on [electron](https://www.electronjs.org/).
 You can download and run a version you can edit with the following commands on MacOS: